Kooboo/Json/README-EN.md

 ```
 When KoobooJson generates deserialized code, KoobooJson assumes that the JSON format is correct, and instead of Pre-reading the Json structure part, it uses the code to describe the structure directly.
 So KoobooJson scans the JSON structure once less and throws an exception directly if there is an error in the JSON structure during execution.

 For key matching, KoobooJson generates char-by-char automatic matching code.
-At present, KoobooJson uses Trie tree as its algorithm, and compares the types of chars one by one.
-Compared with comparing multiple Chars at a time, this method obviously does not achieve the minimum query path, but under JIT optimization, the two methods achieve almost the same efficiency during testing.
+At present, KoobooJson uses the Trie tree as its algorithm and compares the types of chars one by one.
+Compared with comparing multiple Chars at a time, this method does not achieve the minimum query path, but under JIT optimization, the two methods achieve almost the same efficiency during testing.

 When reading characters in deserialization, KoobooJson adopts pointer operation for deserialization and speeds up byte reading because it dynamically generates codes for types and knows in advance about the byte length of elements in each type and the value length of their types..